psychemedia/winter-tales/src/gawain_notes.md

 And so it was, pinned down as he was, he deflected each of her advances, and avoided each of her approaches, until at last she said she would leave him in peace...

-And hen she laughed and bade her farewell.
+And then she laughed and bade her farewell.
 "I was right..." she said, "you could never be Sir Gawain..."

 But to that, he took affront.
 "But why ever not, my Lady?"